watsonbox/watsonbox.github.com/_posts/2020-11-30-discovering-msw.md

 ---
 layout: post
 title: "Discovering MSW"
-date: 2020-11-25 09:42:58 +0100
+date: 2020-11-30 19:42:58 +0100
 tags: [Javascript, React, Exportify]
 ---

 Recently, as part of a [development stack refresh](https://github.com/watsonbox/exportify/pull/72) for Exportify, I found myself digging around for the best approach to mocking HTTP requests in a JS test suite.

-I needed something that would play nicely with [Jest](https://jestjs.io/), since the project is React, allow me to mock requests at the transport layer so my test could be de-coupled from the HTTP request library I choose to use, as well as of course providing a convenient API for writing the tests themselves.
+I needed something that would play nicely with [Jest](https://jestjs.io/), since the project is React, allow me to mock requests at the transport layer so my test could be de-coupled from the HTTP request library I choose to use, as well as of course providing a convenient DSL for writing the tests themselves.

 <!--more-->

 Previously I'd written my tests using [CasperJS](https://www.casperjs.org/), and [Mockjax](https://github.com/jakerella/jquery-mockjax) for the request mocking.
-I'd found the test runs to be a little unreliable, plus CasperJS is no longer actively maintained and Mockjax only actually mocks the jQuery request API, which I wanted to replace during the refresh.
+I'd found the test runs to be a little unreliable, plus CasperJS is no longer actively maintained and Mockjax only actually mocks the jQuery request API, which I also planned to replace during the refresh.

 ## Enter MSW

 I came across [MSW](https://mswjs.io/) (Mock Service Worker), which seemed to be the answer to my problems.
-It comes  by default with React Testing Library, so I didn't have to look very far 🙂.
+It comes  by default with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), so I didn't have to look very far 🙂.

 This post isn't a tutorial on how to use MSW: see the [documentation](https://mswjs.io/docs/) for that.
-Rather, it's a collection of short descriptions of what worked well (and didn't!) for me.
+Rather, it's a collection of short summaries of what worked well (and didn't!) for me.

-**Disclaimer**: it's likely that this article will drift out of sync with some of the code I've linked.
-I've copied the relevant parts in here directly so hopefully that won't cause too much confusion.

 ## Setting up the Suite